martin-ger/esp_wifi_repeater/README.md

 # Monitoring
 From the console a monitor service can be started ("monitor on [portno]").
 This service mirrors the traffic of the internal network in pcap format to a TCP stream.
 E.g. with a "netcat [external_ip_of_the_repeater] [portno] | sudo wireshark -k -S -i -" from an computer in the external network you can now observe the traffic in the internal network in real time.
 Use this e.g. to observe with which internet sites your internals clients are communicating.
 Be aware that this at least doubles the load on the esp and the WiFi network.
 Under heavy load this might result in some packets beeing cut short or even dropped in the monitor session.
 CAUTION: leaving this port open is a potential security issue.
 Anybody from the local networks can connect and observe your traffic.

+# Bitrate Limits
+By setting upstream_kbps and downstream_kbps to a value != 0 (0 is the default), you can limit the maximum bitrate of the ESP's AP.
+This value is a limit that applies to the traffic of all connected clients.
+Packets that would exeed the defined bitrate are dropped.
+The traffic shaper uses the "Token Bucket" algorithm with a bucket size of currently four times the bitrate per seconds, allowing for bursts, when there was no traffic before.

 # MQTT Support
 Since version 1.3 the router has a build-in MQTT client (thanks to Tuan PM for his library https://github.com/tuanpmt/esp_mqtt).
 This can help to integrate the router/repeater into the IoT.
 A home automation system can e.g. make decisions based on infos about the currently associated stations, it can switch on and of the repeaters (e.g. based on a time schedule), or it can simply be used to monitor the load.
 The router can be connected either to a local MQTT broker or to a publically available broker in the cloud.
 However, currently it does not support TLS encryption.